AI4PH Scholarship Program

 • Join and participate in the AI4PH Slack channel

-Acknowledge AI4PH-HRTP funding in all related publications and presentations
+Acknowledge AI4PH-HRTP and CIHR funding in all related publications and presentations

 Submit a final report summarizing trainee research and provide metrics on products that were created during the scholarship funding period (e.g., publications, presentations, etc.)